 Ripley is a somewhat small city located in the state of Tennessee.
 With a population of 8,176 people and five constituent neighborhoods, Ripley is the 70th largest community in Tennessee.

-Unlike some cities, Ripley isn’t mainly white- or blue-collar.
-Instead, the most prevalent occupations for people in Ripley are a mix of both white- and blue-collar jobs.
+Unlike some cities where white-collar or blue-collar occupations dominate the local economy, Ripley is neither predominantly one nor the other.
+Instead, it has a mixed workforce of both white- and blue-collar jobs.
 Overall, Ripley is a city of service providers, sales and office workers, and professionals.
-There are especially a lot of people living in Ripley who work in office and administrative support (9.74%), management occupations (9.36%), and sales jobs (8.83%).
+There are especially a lot of people living in Ripley who work in office and administrative support (11.43%), law enforcement and fire fighting (9.21%), and management occupations (9.13%).

 Ripley is a small city, and as such doesn't have a public transit system that people use to get to and from their jobs every day.

 Ripley is an extremely ethnically-diverse city.
 The people who call Ripley home describe themselves as belonging to a variety of racial and ethnic groups.
 The greatest number of Ripley residents report their race to be Black or African-American, followed by White.
-Important ancestries of people in Ripley include German, English, Scottish, and Australian.
+Important ancestries of people in Ripley include German, English, European, and Scottish.

 The most common language spoken in Ripley is English.
-Other important languages spoken here include Spanish and Mon-Khmer (Cambodian).
+Other important languages spoken here include Mon-Khmer (Cambodian) and Spanish.